knpuniversity/javascript/knpu/ep3-webpack/minify-css.md

 doesn't handle CSS.
 That's done with the loaders.

 But!
 The `css-loader` has a `minimize` option.
-If we set it to true, it will use a library called [cssnano](http://cssnano.co/) to make things... well... nano!
+If we set it to true, it will use a library called [cssnano][cssnano] to make things... well... nano!

 ## css-loader, minimize & LoaderOptionsPlugin